yorevs/homesetup/README.md

 - [hspylib-hqt](https://pypi.org/project/hspylib-hqt/) :: HSPyLib - QT framework extensions
 - [hspylib-clitt](https://pypi.org/project/hspylib-clitt/) :: HSPyLib - CLI Terminal Tools

-HSPyLib project is also held on GitHub https://github.com/yorevs/hspylib
+The HsPyLib project is also licensed under the MIT license and is hosted on GitHub at: https://github.com/yorevs/hspylib.

 ## Table of contents